MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/financial/dimension-defaulting.md

 ### Storage of default dimension values

-The values that are associated with the dimensions are stored in a table that is separate from the primary table that references them.
+The values that are associated with the dimensions are stored in a table that is separate from the primary table that references those dimension values.
 For example, the LedgerJournalTable table has a **DimensionDefault** column that holds a foreign key reference to a record in the DimensionAttributeValueSet table.
 This record is the parent record that represents the set of values that is shown.

 ![Default dimension values](./media/Part2DefaultDimensionEntry.png "Default dimension values")

-Each value is stored as a separate row in the DimensionAttributeValueSetItem table sharing the same parent record foreign key.
+Each value is stored as a separate row in the DimensionAttributeValueSetItem table and has the same parent record foreign key.

 ![SQL results of all default dimension values](./media/SQLResultofAllDefaultDimensionValues.png "SQL results of all default dimension values")